Top 7 Cheapest Countries to Study a PhD Degree

 Tuition Fees in Norway

 Norwegian PhD student loan institutions receive funding from the government, through the provision of low-interest loans to cover living costs.
 It is required to be registered in the national population register and you must have legal residency in Norway to be eligible to receive financial support.
 There are two types of funding available to international students: semester fee waivers, and scholarships and grants.
+Students studying in state institutions in Norway do not have to pay tuition fees, as it is heavily subsidized.
+This is valid for non-EU/EEA students studying in Norway.

 Scholarships and Funding Opportunities in Norway